Our regularly updated Destiny 2 guide contains everything that’s currently known about Bungie’s upcoming sequel.

 Of course there's no point packing the best weapons in the game if you're going to drop at the first hint of damage.
 Fortunately there's some equivalently powerful armour to go along with this weaponry, and our Exotic Armour guide has all the latest information.

 We've also produced a Legendary weapons guide and a Legendary armour guide for you to peruse.
-Again, these will be updated over time but contain everything that's currently known about this item tier.
+Again, these will be updated over time but contain everything that's currently known about this kind of equipment.

 A quick note on how weapon slots are going to work going forwards.
 No longer will you have Primary, Secondary and Heavy weapon slots to play around with.
 Instead you'll be able to pack a Kinetic, Energy and a Power weapon.